Breadcrumb

 What Happens Once You Apply to the President’s Postdoctoral Fellowship Program (PPFP) and How is the PPFP Related to UCR’s Chancellor’s Postdoctoral Fellowship Program (CPFP)?

+The University of California President’s Postdoctoral Fellowship Program was established in 1984 to encourage outstanding women and minority Ph.D. recipients to pursue academic careers at the University of California.
+The current program offers postdoctoral research fellowships, professional development, and faculty mentoring to outstanding scholars in all fields whose research, teaching, and service will contribute to diversity and equal opportunity at UC.
 The PPFP has a two-tiered review process, involving faculty from the campuses and members of the systemwide Advisory Committee.
 They examine the quality of the research proposed, the way in which the fellow will contribute to the mission of the program, and the letters of support attesting to the promise of the fellow and the project.
 Based on these rankings, the PPFP accepts the top few.
-This number varies, but in 2018, the total number of applicants was 850 and 16 were awarded PPFP fellowships.
-In 2019, there were ~1000 applicants and because the President invested more money in the program, 39 were awarded PPFP fellowships.
-In 2020, there was again about a 4% success rate for applicants.
+The number varies but since 2018 the total number of applicants has increased consistently.
+Please read the President’s Postdoctoral Fellowship Program Annual Report

 Those ranked highly, but not chosen by the PPFP are then referred to the individual campuses housing a CPFP for consideration.